All Episodes

 And it is tough.

-I think a lot of people are concerned because we really didn't, you know, if you look at why worry about immigration.
+I think a lot of people are concerned because we really didn't, you know, if you look at why worry about immigration, well, because when Paul Ryan was speaker, conservatives had to block the farm bill to even get a vote on immigration.

 How do we cement it?

-Let me ask this question, because I don't think, for example, a lot of people have brought up Jim Jordan's name.
+Let me ask this question because I don't think, for example, a lot of people have brought up Jim Jordan's name.

-I've I've talked to Jim Jordan every day this week.
+I've talked to Jim Jordan every day this week.

 Jim Jordan is not going to ever put his hat in to be speaker.